Research

 Research Interests:

-South Asia, Latin America, political participation, gender, state and non-state governance, indigenous politics
+South Asia, gender, state and non-state governance, indigenous politics, political participation, Latin America

 Working Papers: